FriendsOfTerraform/modules/azure/sql-server/README.md

 - (object) **`sql_authentication = null`** _[since v0.0.1]_

-    Defines the administrator login credential for this SQL server, can be used with `azuread_authentication`
+    Defines the administrator login credential for this SQL server, can be used with `azure_ad_authentication`

     - (string) **`admin_username`** _[since v0.0.1]_